Updated: Jan 26

 In the corporate credit world, the age of your business is not measured by the date of its incorporation, but rather by the year in which it started.
 This translates to lower risk ratings with every December 31st your small business puts behind it.
 This could lower interest rates and improve access to funding, giving you much more reason to celebrate in the new year.

-Your young business will officially be one year older at the end of this week, when every business with a D&B® profile will get one more year added to their history.
-If you started your business in 2015, on January 1 you will be a one year old company, no matter what month you opened your doors.
-Businesses who started in 2014 will be two years old, and those who opened their doors in 2013 will be three years old — considered by most lenders to be an aged business entity.
+Your young business will officially be one year older at the end of this week, when every business with a Dun & Bradstreet profile will get one more year added to their history.
+If today your business is seven years old, on January 1 you will eight years old, no matter what month you opened your doors.
+Businesses who started two years ago will be now be fully two years old, and those who were two will now be three years old — considered by most lenders to have reached mid-maturity.